Wordllban/iotweb/README.md

-# Lab-3 - CRUD Javascript App: View Page
+# Lab-4 - CRUD Javascript App: View Page
-View page for CRUD implementation with vanilla JavaScript by student of "Internet of Things" program in Lviv Polytechnic National University.
+Visual presentation for CRUD implementation with vanilla JavaScript by student of "Internet of Things" program in Lviv Polytechnic National University.

 ---